What is Dental Sedation?

 The method of sedation can be achieved by administrating oral medications, intravenous medications, or Nitrous Oxide “laughing gas”.
 Using the lightest level of sedation is minimal sedation.
 It involves a mild sedative, such as a Valium-like medication or Nitrous Oxide (laughing gas.)
 This kind of sedation requires no additional training for the dentist.

 When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which level is best for you.
 We look forward to meeting you.
 Call us at (314) 862-7844 and one of our friendly team members will be happy to speak with you or simply make an appointment online.

 Call to Schedule 314-862-7844

-- Fear and Anxiety: Nearly half of people with dental problems avoid dental care because of their fears and anxiety.
-Modern, safe anesthesia techniques allow the fearful patient to have dental procedures accomplished with out the anxiety associated with dentistry.
+- Fear and Anxiety: Nearly half of the people with dental problems avoid dental care because of their fears and anxiety.
+Modern, safe anesthesia techniques allow the fearful patient to have dental procedures accomplished without the anxiety associated with dentistry.

 - Extensive Treatment: Completing dental treatment under general anesthesia can eliminate the need for multiple visits.

 - Special Needs: Individuals with physical or mental disabilities can achieve complete dental care in a comfortable setting.
 Sleep dentistry provides a safe and effective way for special need patients to receive the dental treatment they need.
 Patients will have a complete exam, full mouth series of x-rays (pictures of teeth), and a thorough cleaning while under general anesthesia.